mitre-ace-direct/ace-direct/iam/README.md

 1. Field descriptions and default values:

    * `port`: desired **SSL PORT** for OpenAM.
 The default is port `8443`.
-   * `keystoreFile`: path where Tomcat will look for the jks keystore.
+   * `keystoreFile`: path where tomcat will look for the jks keystore.
 This must match the `apache:keystore_dest_path` value in `/root/iam/config/config.json`.
    * `keystorePass`: password associated with your generated keystore; This must match the `apache:dest_keystore_pass` value in `/root/iam/config/config.json`.
-   * `keyAlias`: name associated with the Tomcat entry within the keystore; This must match the  `apache:alias` value in `/root/iam/config/config.json`
+   * `keyAlias`: name associated with the tomcat entry within the keystore; This must match the  `apache:alias` value in `/root/iam/config/config.json`

 ### Tomcat service configuration